h2oai/h2o-2/h2o-docs/source/userguide/scorePOJO.rst

     *- -output*
         |   the resulting output csv file with all the s scores for each entry of the input data

+**Note**: Make sure that both the PredictCSV.java object and the original dataset are located in the directory you created in step 1.

 **Step 3**